yashitaprasad/yashitaprasad/_posts/2021-03-10-Review-Two.md

 **Diary Entries**

 Each diary entry gives a timeline of various people on the United States Overland Trails.
 It’s interesting that they only have one entry for the Mormon Trail.
 There were slightly less people who traveled that road, but still a considerable number.
 It would’ve been interesting to know why they only gave one diary entry for that road.
-The one diary entry for the Mormon trail is done to the same quality as all the others, so you still get an good idea of what it would’ve been like to travel that road (just like all the others).Each diary entry will either give a quote for each character, will tell you where they are headed on that day, and/or what activities they did that day.
+The one diary entry for the Mormon trail is done to the same quality as all the others, so you still get an good idea of what it would’ve been like to travel that road (just like all the others).Each diary entry will either give a quote for each character, will tell you where they were headed on that day, and/or what activities they did that day.
 It would’ve been nice if you didn’t have to click on each entry on to see what it said, but rather if it was laid out in plain sight.
 That way the whole diary would’ve read seamlessly, rather than being somewhat disjointed.

 ![coding picture](https://yashitaprasad.github.io/yashitaprasad/images/Screenshot (65).png)